 How Is Krokodil Used?

 Because krokodil is a liquid, the primary method of use is an intravenous injection.
 Krokodil can be injected into a vein in the same way that heroin can be injected.
-It may be possible to eat, smoke or snort krokodil, but most research suggests that krokodil is mainly injected intravenously.
+Eating, smoking or snorting krokodil may be possible, but most research suggests that krokodil is mainly injected intravenously.

 Street Names for Krokodil

 Along with krokodil, other street names include: